rokzupan1/Data-Analysis-with-Python/README.md

 Data Extraction --> Data Cleaning --> Data Wrangling --> Analysis --> Action
 In real world the process isn't linear.
 Usually we're skipping back and forth between these steps.
 ### Jupyter
-What is the difference between Jupyter Notebook and Jupyter Lab Jupyter Lab is just a nicer interface on top of Jupyter Notebook.
+What is the difference between Jupyter Notebook and Jupyter Lab.
+Jupyter Lab is just a nicer interface on top of Jupyter Notebook.
 It is the evolution of Jupyter Notebook.
 In previous tutorials
 I was working in Visual Studio Code and I was using Jupyter Notebooks.
 Why do we use Jupyter Notebook?
 Because it's an interactive real time environment to produce or to explore our data analysis.